hardin47/website/Math58/Notes/04-InfNum.md

 ### ANOVA table
-An ANOVA table summarizes the F-test (and more: see Math 158) above.
+An ANOVA table summarizes the F-test above (and more: see Math 158, a whole class on linear models!)

 | Source    | SS                                                   | df    | MS    | F                 | p                          |